chaldea-center/chaldea/doc/help/en/FAQ.md

   * 🕟　Outdated event filter
   * ☑️　Filter dialog setting

-Warning: filters are ignored when "searching"
+Warning: "searching" is executed in the results filtrated by "filters"

 ----------